LintaoAmons/scratch.nvim/README.md

 ### Modify config at runtime, no need to restart nvim

-To check your current configuration, simply run `lua = vim.g.scratch_config`
+To check your current configuration, simply type `:lua = vim.g.scratch_config`

-And if you want to modify the config, for example add a new filetype. just run the `setup` function with your updated config again.
+And if you want to modify the config, for example add a new filetype, just call the `setup` function with your updated config again.

-I normally change the config firstly then selecte the setup function, then run `:'<,'>source` to call the function

 Or you can change the `vim.g.scratch_config` global veriable directly